esimondet/challenge-one-code-refactor/README.md

 </p>

 ## Description
-In this project, actions were taken to meet accessibility standards, including:
+In this project actions were taken to meet accessibility standards, including:
 * Restructured code to follow semantic elements
 * Reordered code to follow a logical structure
 * Added alt attributes to image elements